2009 Ride: No. 26 Roush Fenway Ford

 2009 Primary Sponsors: Crown Royal (22 races), Irwin Tools (11 races), Valvoline, Sears Auto Centers, Jeremiah Weed Southern Style Sweat Tea Vodka

 2009 Owner: Jack Roush

 Stats: 36 starts, 1 win, 1 top five, 5 top 10s, 0 poles, 22nd in points

 Best Finish: 1st (Talladega – fall)

 Average Finish: 21.4.

-High Point: Obviously, the Fall Talladega race when McMurray posted his third career Cup victory.
-He led 36 laps, including the last ten which included a green-white-checker finish and a final lap yellow which ended the race.
+High Point: Obviously, the fall Talladega race where Jamie McMurray posted his third career Cup victory.
+He led 36 laps, including the last 10, which included a green-white-checkered finish and a final-lap yellow which ended the race.
 You win (and even finish) at Talladega by surviving, and the veteran survived by putting himself in position to win by running up front.

 Low Point: Also obvious – when McMurray learned that he was the odd man out at Roush Fenway as the owner had to downsize from five teams to four because of NASCAR’s edict.